HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialPickerControl.md

 <br/>

 ### Property Placeholder:
-This property is to set the placeholder of the material entry.
+This property is to set the placeholder of the material picker.
 <br/>
 <br/>

 ### Property PlaceholderColor:
-This property is to set the placeholder color of the material entry.
+This property is to set the placeholder color of the material picker.
 <br/>
 <br/>